Hoppa till innehållet

 The voting list proposed for approval is the voting list drawn up by Euroclear Sweden AB on behalf of the Company, based on the AGM’s register of shareholders, shareholders having given notice of participation and being present at the meeting venue, and postal votes received.

-Dividend (item 8b)
+Appropriation of earnings (item 8b)

 Election of Board members, Chairman of the Board and auditor, and determination of fees (items 9-12)